 Digital wallets for health care and concession cards

 You can also use a digital wallet if you have a government health care or concession card.
 The wallet is part of the Express Plus Centrelink app.

 - Low Income Health Care Card

-- Near Field Communication (NFC).
-This is a set of features for smartphones and similar devices to establish a communication by bringing two of them together.
+- Near field communication (NFC).
+This is a set of features for smartphones and similar devices to establish a communication by bringing the 2 of them together.
 Applications include contactless transactions, data exchange or a form of complex communication.

-- Radio-Frequency Identification (RFID).
-This technology is the use of radio-frequency to transfer data and information.
+- Radio frequency identification (RFID).
+This technology uses radio frequency to transfer data and information.

 - Encryption.
-This is way of encoding messages so that no one but only authorised people can understand it.
-It is encrypted using an algorithm which is used to hide the original message.
+This encodes messages so only authorised people can understand it.
+An algorithm encrypts and hides the original message.

 How does a digital wallet work?

-Essentially a Digital Wallet works like an electronic version of your current wallet.
-It will allow you to make electronic payments with your digital device and hides the actual financial information.
+A digital wallet works like an electronic version of your current wallet.
+It allows you to make electronic payments with your digital device and hides the actual financial information.
 It authenticates your purchases through encryption and digital certificates to secure the payment processes from the consumer to the merchant.
-Most payments will use NFC, a technology that allows radio frequencies to communicate with each other.
-In the future, you can expect the following features to be available with your Digital Wallet;

 - Online shopping your from your device